bilgino/angularforddd/README.md

 **» Services shared through the component providers array**<br/>

 -	The component `providers` array will request a service instance from the injector and shares the service class with its children as singleton
--	If a component is instantiated more than once, a new service instance will be injected to the respective component
+-	If a component instantiated more than once, a new service instance will be injected to the respective component
 - Use dependency lookup hook decorators `@Host, @Optional, @Skip or @SkipSelf` to manage the dependency lookups

 **» Services shared through the provideIn property**<br/>